 Modular (or Prefabricated) Housing: A dwelling unit constructed on-site and composed of components substantially assembled in a manufacturing plant and transported to the building site for final assembly on a permanent foundation.

-Motel: an establishment providing for a fee three or more temporary guest rooms and customary lodging services, and subject to the Vermont rooms and meals tax.
+Motel or large hotel: an establishment providing for a fee three seven or more temporary guest rooms and customary lodging services, and subject to the Vermont rooms and meals tax.